 Rule 21

-1. These rules of procedure shall apply mutatis mutandis to the proceedings of subsidiary bodies, save as otherwise specified in paragraphs 2 to 7 below or decided by the Executive Body.
+1. These rules of procedure shall apply mutatis mutandis to meetings and the proceedings of subsidiary bodies, save as otherwise specified in paragraphs 2 to 7 below or decided by the Executive Body.

 2. The Executive Body shall determine the matters to be considered by the subsidiary bodies and shall establish their terms of reference and programmes of work.